Going Beyond Compliance For Employee Wellbeing

 The reasonableness of a protective measure can be determined by considering the potential risk of harm to the employee compared to the cost and practicality of putting the safety measure in place.

 Compliant employers follow the rules.
-But it’s the smartest employers that realise healthy, happy, motivated, and focussed staff – who feel safe and appreciated – can improve overall business performance.
+But it’s the smartest employers that realise healthy, happy, motivated, and focused staff – who feel safe and appreciated – can improve overall business performance.
 They also acknowledge that achieving this will require going beyond basic compliance.

 Indeed, there is now a high degree of expectation amongst a younger and emerging workforce that goes well beyond these basics.
 The rise in importance of the Employee Experience (EX) signifies a shift from the traditional employer/worker relationship model to a much more holistic and individualised approach.